 The Academy is a nonprofit corporation that was formed and began operating on October 3, 2003, in accordance with Minnesota Statutes 317A as Fraser Academy.
-The School changed its name to Spero Academy during the current fiscal year.
-The Academy was authorized by Fraser under a contract commencing on June 1, 2011, and extending through June 30, 2015.
-As of June 30, 2015 the Academy is authorized by the University of St. Thomas and operates under a three year contract commencing on June 30, 2015, and extending through June 30, 2018.
+The School changed its name to Spero Academy during the 2014-2015 fiscal year.
+The Academy is authorized by the University of St. Thomas and operates under a three year contract commencing on June 30, 2015, and extending through June 30, 2018.
 The primary objectives of the Academy are to increase learning opportunities for pupils and encourage the use of different and innovative teaching methods.
 The governing body consists of a Board of Directors composed of up to 11 members elected by votes of the general membership of the Academy to serve a three-year term.